Yusuf8856/Project1/README.md

 # Project1
- My first project of Fees Management System
+ This is my first project during my academic journy.
+ This project is made in Java language.
+ I build a basic calculator with basic concepts of GUI.